What is Risk Management?

 Proper insurance pays for legal fees, settlements or judgements in the event that your organization is sued.
 But too often insurance represents a large portion of a nonprofit's total risk management effort.
 Insurance provides help after the problem or allegation has already occurred.
 It's necessary, but it's not enough; appropriate risk management can often stop problems from occurring in the first place.

 The risk management process provides a framework for identifying risks and deciding what to do about them.
 It is easy to become overwhelmed by the huge list of risks facing an organization, but not all risks are created equally.
 Risk management is about assessing risks and deciding which require immediate attention.

-- Legal Risk Management Checklist for Charities (Carters Professional Corporation, 2011)
+- Legal Risk Management Checklist for Ontario-Based Charities (Carters Professional Corporation, 2022)

-- Legal Risk Management Checklist For Not-For-Profit Organizations (Carters Professional Corporation, 2012)
+- Legal Risk Management Checklist for Ontario-Based Not-For-Profit Organizations (Carters Professional Corporation, 2022)